OpenMS/autowrap/README.md

     };

-you could generate the following .pyd file and run autowrap
+you could create the following .pxd fil

     cdef extern from "int_holder.hpp":